Skip to content

 • maintaining water quality to support the health of native plants and animals with cultural values and uses of significance to the Gunaikurnai.

-West Gippsland CMA engaged with the GLaWAC Cultural Water Team on watering priorities for 2022-23.
+West Gippsland CMA engaged with GLaWAC on Thomson watering priorities for 2023-24, with engagement planned to continue in the 2023-24 water year.

 Social, recreational and economic values and uses

-In planning the potential watering actions in Table 2.3.1, West Gippsland CMA considered how environmental flows could support values and uses, including:
+In planning the potential environmental watering actions in Table 2.3.1, the West Gippsland CMA considered how environmental flows could support values and uses, including:

 • water-based recreation (such as kayaking, canoeing, fishing and swimming)